BUTANE-Smart-Chain/Butane-docs/docs/protocol/concepts/accounts.md

 `EthAccount` can be represented in both [Bech32](https://en.bitcoin.it/wiki/Bech32) (`butane1...`) and hex (`0x...`) formats for Ethereum's Web3 tooling compatibility.

-The Bech32 format is the default format for Cosmos-SDK queries and transactions through CLI and REST clients.
-The hex format on the other hand, is the Ethereum `common.Address` representation of a Cosmos `sdk.AccAddress`.
+The Bech32 format is the default format for Butane-SDK queries and transactions through CLI and REST clients.
+The hex format on the other hand, is the Ethereum `common.Address` representation of a Butane `sdk.AccAddress`.

 - **Address (Bech32)**: `butane1z3t55m0l9h0eupuz3dp5t5cypyv674jj7mz2jw`
 - **Address ([EIP55](https://eips.ethereum.org/EIPS/eip-55) Hex)**: `0x91defC7fE5603DFA8CC9B655cF5772459BF10c6f`